-5. What could be affected by the Land Use Framework?
+What could be affected by the Land Use Framework?

 Depending on the exact scope and subject matter of the Land Use Framework, it could have wide-reaching implications for a whole range of environmental issues.

-It is most likely to impact the core land use challenges covered by its scope, but could also have knock-on implications for other issues if it fully addresses the trade-offs and implications of decisions about how land is used.
+Based on the land use consultation, it is most likely to impact the core land use challenges covered by its scope, but could also have knock-on implications for other issues, depending on the extent to which it addresses the trade-offs and implications of decisions about how land is used.